tradingview/lightweight-charts/docs/time-scale.md

 ### getVisibleRange()

 Returns the current visible time range of the chart as an object with the first and last time points of the time range, or returns `null` if the chart has no data at all.
+The additional fields `barsBefore` and `barsAfter` denote the amount of bars outside of the viewport in the given direction.
+If the number is negative, it means that the given amount of bars is missing in the data set on this side in order to fill the viewport completely.

 ```javascript
 chart.timeScale().getVisibleRange();